SOL-Space-Operating-Linux/meta-sol/README.md

 Login with root and no password.

 To verify that CUDA is working enter the following commands.
+*Note*: 'cuda-samples' is only included in the 'core-image-sol-dev' image.
 ```
 cd /usr/bin/cuda-samples
 ./deviceQuery